orlando21/bloc-jams/README.md

 It allows you to choose among different albums and songs with play, pause, seek, and skip functionality.

+For more information and demo see my [portfolio](http://developer.textlogic.ch/portfolio/1-blocjams.html).

 ## Starting the app
 The application can be downloaded and run in any modern browser.
 A freeware music library loads with the application, but any library of mp3 files can be used.